dbmi-bgm/granite/docs/callers.md

     #CHROM   POS   ID   REF   ALT   QUAL   FILTER   INFO   FORMAT   PROBAND_ID   MOTHER_ID   FATHER_ID   ...

 #### Trio and unrelated files
-By default novoCaller expect bgzip and tabix indexed RCK files.
+By default novoCaller expects bgzip and tabix indexed RCK files.
 To use BAM files directly specify `--bam` flag.

-*note*: using BAM files directly will significantly slow down the software since pileup counts need to be calculated on the spot at each position and for each bam.
+*note*: using BAM files directly will significantly slow down the software since pileup counts need to be calculated on the spot at each position and for each BAM.

 #### Output
 novoCaller generates output in VCF format.
 Two new tags are used to report additional information for each call. *RSTR* stores reads counts by strand at position for reference and alternate alleles. *novoPP* stores posterior probability calculated for the call.
 Variants are sorted by posterior probability in descending order.